 Generally, make-up exams will not be given.
-However, make-up exams may be given in case of an emergency or exceptional circumstances (sudden onset of illness, unexpected family situations, etc.) or due to conflicts with other university activities with proper documentation.
+However, make-up exams may be given in case of an emergency or exceptional circumstances (sudden onset of illness, unexpected family situations, etc.) or due to conflicts with other university activities with proper documentation which must be submitted.
 If for some reason you are unable to make the exams, please contact me as soon as possible.
 Late requests may be denied, or penalties may be assessed.